We provide virtual services across Ontario

 Social Workers have strict professional guidelines that we need to adhere to; as such, we cannot be connected, i.e., "friends" with anyone on social media.

 MHN does not provide a crisis service.
 For emergencies, don't hesitate to get in touch with one of the services below:

 If you feel you're at imminent risk of harming yourself or others, please call 911 or go to the nearest Emergency Room.

 Crisis Outreach and Support Team (COAST) Niagara: 1(866) 550-5205 ext.
 1 Niagara Region Sexual Assault Centre (CARSA): 1(905) 682-4584

 Pathstone Mental Health Services: 1(800) 263-4944

 Niagara Children and Family Services 1(888) 937-7731

 Your participation in therapy comes with benefits as well as risks.
-Although no one can promise a specific result, there are some potential benefits from engaging in the therapeutic process.
-We will talk about your goals, what you hope to gain from services and any difficulties that you wish to address.
-The benefit(s) from treatment depend on the amount of time, the goal(s) and the level of follow-through.
+However, no one can promise a specific result, some potential benefits from engaging in the therapeutic process.
+We will talk about your goals, what you hope to gain from services and any difficulties you wish to address.
+The benefit(s) from treatment depends on the amount of time, the goal(s) and the level of follow-through.
 During therapy, it is possible that you may not make improvements towards reaching your goals.
 If this is the case, your therapist may discuss what other treatment options are available, change the clinical intervention, readjust goals, discontinue treatment, or refer you to a different service provider.
 When you start therapy, you may have some feelings or behaviours that get worse.
-It is important that you discuss these issues with your therapist if they arise, so they can help you with ways to handle them.
+You must discuss these issues with your therapist if they arise, so they can help you with ways to handle them.